Deviled Eggs

 • Slice eggs in half and separate out the cooked yolk into a small mixing bowl.
 Place the egg white halves on a large plate for assembling.

 • Place creamed mixture into a cake decorating tool and fill cooked egg whites.
-Sprinkle with paprika.
+Sprinkle with paprika to garnish.
 Chill well before serving.
 Makes 12.

 Like This Recipe?Share on Facebook / Instagram - Please mention @countryatheartrecipes or tag #countryatheartrecipes